Superexpert/openai-changes-everything-com/episodes/unleashing-generative-ai-in-the-enterprise/index.markdown

 # How Enterprises Are Leveraging Generative AI: Insights from Sai Suresh of Quadrant Technologies

-In this episode of **OpenAI Changes Everything**, host Stephen Walther speaks with Sai Suresh, Senior Vice President of Global Sales and Solutions at Quadrant Technologies, about the transformative power of generative AI in enterprise settings.
+In this episode of **Move 37 Podcast**, host Stephen Walther speaks with Sai Suresh, Senior Vice President of Global Sales and Solutions at Quadrant Technologies, about the transformative power of generative AI in enterprise settings.

 ## Episode Highlights